Tornado Warning issued for Hale by NWS - News Break

 Tornado Warning issued for Hale by NWS

-Effective: 2021-05-26 21:59:00 CDT Expires: 2021-05-26 22:30:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-26 21:50:00 CDT Expires: 2021-05-26 22:00:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
 Tornadoes are extremely difficult to see and confirm at night.
 Do not wait to see or hear the tornado.
 TAKE COVER NOW!
-Target Area: Hale The National Weather Service in Lubbock Texas has issued a * Tornado Warning for Northwestern Hale County in northwestern Texas * Until 1030 PM CDT. * At 959 PM CDT, a severe thunderstorm capable of producing a tornado was located over Halfway, or 7 miles northwest of Hale Center, moving north at 10 mph.
-HAZARD...Tornado and quarter size hail.
+Target Area: Hale A TORNADO WARNING REMAINS IN EFFECT UNTIL 1000 PM CDT FOR NORTHWESTERN HALE COUNTY At 949 PM CDT, a severe thunderstorm capable of producing a tornado was located over Halfway, or 8 miles northwest of Hale Center, moving north at 10 mph.
+HAZARD...Tornado and two inch hail.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely. * Locations impacted include Halfway and Edmonson.
-TORNADO...RADAR INDICATED HAIL...1.00INalerts.weather.gov
+Tree damage is likely.
+Locations impacted include Halfway.
+TORNADO...RADAR INDICATED HAIL...2.00INalerts.weather.gov